sentclose/sentc-docs/docs/guide/e2ee/group.md

 ::::

-If you have your own backend and want to change a user's rank using a secret token, use this function to obtain the input data for the API.
+If you have your own backend and want to change a user's rank using a secret token, use this function to collect the input data for the API.
 To change the rank, make a PUT request to the following URL with the group ID and the input data from your backend: `https://api.sentc.com/api/v1/group/<the_group_id>/change_rank`